sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

    :alt: readpdf_node_userguide
    :width: 70%

-Read Text Files
+Text Files
 ----------------------------------------

-Below is a sample workflow which contains the ``Text Files`` processor in Fire Insights.
-It demonstrates the usage of ``Text Files`` node to read the content of Text files from a given path.
+Below is a sample workflow which contains the Text Files processor in Fire Insights.
+It demonstrates the usage of Text Files node to read the content of Text files from a given path.
 Data from all the files would be displayed together in a single column.
 Each line of data in the files would represent one record in the output.

 It does the following processing of data:

-*	Reads incoming dataset using the ``Text Files`` node.
+*	Reads incoming dataset using the Text Files node.
 Dataset can belong to a single file or a set of files from a directory.
 * 	Print the contents of all Text Files in a single outgoing dataset using the Print Node.
 Each line of data in the Text Files would be listed as a record in output.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/read-text-WF.png